 Someone had used my identity to obtain a credit card and maxed out the line.
 I quickly located the issuer’s contact number and called to report the incident.

-Expectedly, I was greeted by an automated voice response system asking for account details to proceed.
+Expectedly, an automated voice response system greeted me and asked for account details to proceed.

 Again, there was a problem: due to the fraudulent nature of the account, I did not have the full account number.
 I needed to speak with an agent to explain my situation.
 Getting a live person was tricky, given the limited staff due to the pandemic.